kunlekuyoro/UK-Alcohol-Related-Deaths/README.md

 ## Age-specific risk factors and tailored interventions:

-Individuals in their Middle Ages (40s to 60s) appear to be at the highest risk of alcohol-related deaths, likely due to prolonged exposure to excessive alcohol consumption.
+Individuals within the Ages of (40s to 60s) appear to be at the highest risk of alcohol-related deaths, likely due to prolonged exposure to excessive alcohol consumption.
 However, there is also a concerning trend of alcohol-related deaths among younger age groups, necessitating tailored interventions such as educational campaigns targeting youth and targeted support services for middle-aged adults.

 These insights will serve as a foundation for devising evidence-based interventions aimed at reducing alcohol-related deaths and improving public health outcomes across the UK.